Elonis v. United States: Background

+Arrest and Conviction

-The actions led to Elonis's indictment by a grand jury on five counts of threats to park employees and visitors, local law enforcement, his estranged wife, an FBI agent, and a kindergarten class that had been relayed through interstate communication.
+These actions led to Elonis's arrest on December 8, 2010.
+He was indicted by a grand jury on five counts of threats to his estranged ex-wife, park employees and visitors, local law enforcement, an FBI agent, and a kindergarten class that had been relayed through interstate communication.

-At the district court, Elonis moved to dismiss the indictment for failing to allege that he had intended to threaten anyone.
+At the district court, Elonis moved to dismiss the indictment for failing to allege that he had intended to threaten anyone, claiming his Facebook post was not were not intended as a threat.
+He argued that, as an aspiring rap artist, his posts were intended to be a form of artistic expression to help him cope with his recent loses.
+According to him, he did not mean anything said in his posts in a literal sense.
 His motion was denied.
 He requested a jury instruction that "the government must prove that he intended to communicate a true threat", which was also denied.

 He was convicted on the last four of the five counts, and was sentenced to 44 months in prison and three years on supervised release.
 He appealed unsuccessfully to the Third Circuit, renewing his challenge to the jury instructions.
 He then appealed to the U.S. Supreme Court based on lack of any attempt to show intent to threaten and on First Amendment rights.